Notice of Privacy Practices

 To Avert a Serious Threat to Health or Safety: We may use or disclose medical information about you when necessary to prevent or lessen a serious and imminent threat to your health and safety or the health and safety of the public or another person.
 Disclosure would only be to persons who could help prevent or reduce the threat.

 Inmates: If you are an inmate of a correctional institution or under custody of a law enforcement official, we may release medical information about you to the correctional institution or law enforcement official.
-This release would be necessary (1) for the institution to provide you with health care; (2) to protect your health and safety or the health and safety of others; or (3) the safety and security of the correctional institution.
+This release would be necessary for the institution to provide you with health care, to protect your health and safety, or the health and safety of others.

 Lawsuits and Disputes: If you are involved in a lawsuit or dispute, we may release medical information about you in response to a court or administrative order.
-The hospital may also disclose medical information about you in response to a subpoena, discovery request, or other lawful process by someone else involved in the dispute, but only if efforts have been made to tell you about the request or to obtain an order protecting the information requested.
+The hospital may also disclose medical information about you in response to a subpoena, discovery request, or other lawful process.

 Your rights regarding MEDICAL INFORMATION ABOUT YOU